Skip to content

 1. Copy the content between the two --- markers in the command output into your $HOME/.aws/config file.
 Create the file if it doesn't already exist.

-2. Run aws --profile "<profile-name>" sts get-caller-identity to check if it everything works as expected, replacing <profile-name> with one of the profiles in your AWS CLI configuration file.
+3. Run aws --profile "<profile-name>" sts get-caller-identity to check that you're able to assume a specific IAM role in a specific account, replacing <profile-name> with one of the profiles in your AWS CLI configuration file.

-After this setup, you'll have a profile for each combination of AWS account and role you have access to.
-You can then use these profiles with the AWS CLI by setting the AWS_PROFILE environment variable or using the --profile flag.
-We share some shell snippets below to make it easier to work with AWS CLI profiles.
+After this setup, you'll have a profile for each AWS account and role combination.
+Use these profiles with the AWS CLI by setting the AWS_PROFILE environment variable or using the --profile flag.
+The shell snippets below make it easier to switch profiles.

 Step 3: Improve the command-line experience (optional)